-Begin your birding journey with one of the best views of The Valley.
-Waggoner’s Gap Hawk Watch is the premier location west of Hawk Mountain for watching the fall raptor migration along the Kittatinny Ride (also known as Blue or North Mountain).
+For one of the best views of the Valley, continue to Waggoner’s Gap Hawk Watch which is the premier location west of Hawk Mountain for watching the fall raptor migration along the Kittatinny Ridge (also known as Blue or North Mountain).

 The short, easy hike to the rock outcrop features interpretive signs identifying families of raptors and different species of birds you will see.
-You can also pick up a brochure in the parking lot that describes the site, hawk watching tips and the history of the location.
+You can also pick up a brochure in the parking lot that describes the site, hawk watching tips, and the history of the location.
 Bring a picnic and enjoy a meal with a view at the tables at the rock amphitheater.

 Continue your outdoor experience by picking up the Tuscarora Trail at Waggoner’s Gap and travel east along the tip of the ridge to Lamb’s Gap and beyond.
-The trail also winds southwest along the ridge through the Tuscarora State Forest, then into Maryland and ultimately reconnects with the Appalachian Trail in Virginia.
+The trail also winds southwest along the ridge through the Tuscarora State Forest, then into Maryland, and ultimately reconnects with the Appalachian Trail in Virginia.

 Carry on your search for Cumberland Valley’s feathery friends at one or all of our state parks.

 Travel the 4-mile windy, scenic road to King’s Gap Environmental Education Center.
 The view from the top of the mountain is worth the trip!
-Head out on the patio of the old stone mansion for a 180 degree view of The Valley.
+Head out on the patio of the old stone mansion for a 180-degree view of the Valley.
 The open pines around the center harbor Pine Warbler and attract other migrating warblers and songbirds.
 The area in and around the pine plantation at the foot of the mountain is good for migrant sparrows (especially Fox Sparrow) and occasional wintering Long-eared Owl.

 In the summer, many species of warblers can be found in the Tuscarora State Forest and Colonel Denning State Park.
-Common species found here include Northern Parula, Black-throated Green, Blackburnian, Cerulean, American Redstart, Ovenbird, Worm-eating, Hooded, Louisiana Waterthrush, Common Yellowthroat and Yellow-breasted Chat, Ruffed Grouse, Yellow-throated Vireo, and Acadian Flycatcher.
+Common species found here include Northern Parula, Black-throated Green, Blackburnian, Cerulean, American Redstart, Ovenbird, Worm-eating, Hooded, Louisiana Waterthrush, Common Yellowthroat, and Yellow-breasted Chat, Ruffed Grouse, Yellow-throated Vireo, and Acadian Flycatcher.
 During spring migration, Olive-sided Flycatcher, Yellow-bellied Flycatcher, and Golden-winged Warbler have been reported.

-Starting at the Park’s Day Use Area, you can walk on miles of trails through the forest and along creeks.
-Flat Rock Trail is a 2.5 mile hike up hill to a spectacular overlook of the Cumberland Valley, and a great place to watch fall migrating raptors when the wind is from the south.
+Starting at the park’s Day Use Area, you can walk on miles of trails through the forest and along creeks.
+Flat Rock Trail is a 2.5-mile hike uphill to a spectacular overlook of the Cumberland Valley, and a great place to watch fall migrating raptors when the wind is from the south.

 Make it a Weekend

 Extend your birding adventure to an entire weekend.
-Begin at Big Spring, a Limestone Creek that flows through mixed woodland, riparian vegetation, and farmland for approximately 6 miles until it empties into the Conodoguinet Creek.
+Begin at Big Spring, a limestone creek that flows through mixed woodland, riparian vegetation, and farmland for approximately 6 miles until it empties into the Conodoguinet Creek.
 Big Spring provides for a little bit of everything depending on the season.
 Because the Big Spring doesn't freeze over, winter is a great season to visit.
 American Widgeon, Gadwall, American Black Duck, and even Blue-winged Teal and Cackling Goose may be found mixed in with the Canada Geese and Mallards.
 Most winters it is possible to find Eastern Phoebe, Rusty Blackbirds along with Winter Wren, Ruby-crowned Kinglet, White-crowned Sparrow, Cedar Waxwing, American Pipit, and perhaps even a Least Sandpiper.
-In the summers, Willow Flycatchers are common and both Yellow-billed and Black-billed Cuckoos can be found.
+In the summers, Willow Flycatchers are common, and both Yellow-billed and Black-billed Cuckoos can be found.
 Ospreys are common migrants both spring and fall, and American Bald Eagles make occasional appearances in the fall.
 Great Blue Herons and Belted Kingfishers are plentiful all year long.

 Continue to the Huntsdale Fish Hatchery.
 This PA Fish and Boat Commission fish hatchery has a nice pond, known as Hidden Pond that attracts dabbling ducks as long as it remains unfrozen.
 Wood Duck nest nearby and Black-crowned Night-Heron roost here in spring and early summer.
-In migration it is good for rails, American Bittern, Osprey, and swallows.
+During migration, it is good for rails, American Bittern, Osprey, and swallows.
 It is a very reliable location for Rusty Blackbird.

 You can then travel to the West Fairview Boat Launch and East Pennsboro Township Park.
 West Fairview Boat Launch is one of the best spots to view migrating waterfowl along the Susquehanna River.
 Large flocks of waterfowl congregate along this stretch of the river with the largest numbers in spring, although fall storms can dump large flocks as well.

 Nearby nesting Great Egret, Black-crowned Night-Heron, and Double-crested Cormorant can be seen in summer and post-breeding wanderers such as Snowy Egret and Little Blue Heron are seen annually.
-In late summer, low water exposes mud flats that attract shorebirds.
+In late summer, low water exposes mudflats that attract shorebirds.

 The adjacent East Pennsboro Township Park along the Conodoguinet Creek has riparian woodland habitat which is good for migrant passerines.
-Access is on the trail from the parking lot, under highway overpass.
+Access is on the trail from the parking lot, under the highway overpass.
 A well-defined looping trail approximately half-a-mile long provides access to the woodlands.